A Reference Document · The Language Firm

 FERPA

 Family Educational Rights and Privacy Act, 20 U.S.C. § 1232g (1974, as amended); implementing regulations at 34 CFR Part 99.
 The federal statute governing the privacy of student education records, administered by the U.S. Department of Education's Student Privacy Policy Office.
-The firm tests vendor language for FERPA alignment as part of the governance signal review.

 Contractor exception (34 CFR § 99.31(a)(1)(i)(B))

 The provision under FERPA that lets a school share education records with a contractor without parental consent.
 The decisive condition is direct control: the school must maintain direct control over the contractor with respect to how the contractor uses and maintains education records.
 Signing a Student DPA designates the vendor as a School Official and is the act of deputizing; the contractor exception is sustained only when the deputizing is paired with the working conditions of direct control.
-Take away any one of those conditions and the disclosure becomes unauthorized, and the school is the party FERPA holds accountable.

 Direct control

 The working condition the FERPA contractor exception requires.
 Three components in combination: knowledge of what the contractor is doing, authority to direct what the contractor does, and enforcement when the contractor does not follow direction.
 Take any one of the three away and direct control fails.
-The Sharp's Reading Record OpenAI analysis demonstrates that a district can be in technical compliance with a signed DPA and in operational violation of FERPA at the same time when direct control is not actually present — because the DPA is a private contract and FERPA is a federal regulatory requirement.

 Deputizing